Family says ‘fight far from over’ for teenager accused of choking teacher

-KALAMAZOO, Mich. — When Earnest Gathing Jr. and Iris Morgan walked into the courtroom Friday morning, they were hoping to take their son home after his competency hearing, they said.
+KALAMAZOO, Mich. — When Earnest Gathing Jr. and Iris Morgan walked into the courtroom Friday morning, they were hoping to take their teenage son home for the first time in months, they said.
 Twenty minutes later, their son cried and was ushered out of the side door by the court officers.

 “He’s ready to come home,” Earnest said during an interview after court.
 “He had three months left on probation when this happened.
 He hasn't been in trouble in a longtime.”